 To some extent technology helps alleviate some of these issues.
 We can use Facetime, Skype, email, Facebook, Twitter and hundred other social platforms to keep up to date with everything that is happening back home.
 What these things don’t solve though is to make us a part of those changes.
 Sure, we can comment or send emails and take part in a discussion in that way but at same tie we are merely responding rather than actively participating.

-Personally I feel that it’s part and parcel of traveling the world and that the experiences and stories we carry with us when we return home will make us all the richer for it.
+Personally I feel that it’s part and parcel of travelling the world and that the experiences and stories we carry with us when we return home will make us all the richer for it.
 Our friends and family will find so many new aspects to us but perhaps the most important thing is that at our core we will always remain the same person no matter where in the world we travel and we will always have a common bond of friendship with those friends who we grew up with that is a hallmark of the strongest of friendships.